antoinedray/shunting-yard/README.md

-# Shunting Yard
+# Shunting Yard Calculator
-An implementation of the shunting yard algorithm in C++
+A simple calculator implementing the shunting yard algorithm in C++

 ### How to run me
 ```